All Products

 Response Variable Configuration

-Ensure that the variable name matches the key of the JSON object of the response.
+Ensure the variable name matches a key in the JSON response object.

 application/json